 Certified instructors can be found through Feldenkrais Method®.

-- “Goal-directed” activities - activities that you like to do repeatedly in your everyday life – are extremely helpful.
+Activities that you like to do repeatedly in your everyday life help with imbalance and dizziness.
 There is no particular activity that is best – just do what you like and keep at it.
 If you like to work in the garden, do gardening.
 If you like ballroom dancing, go ballroom dancing.
 Short sessions of activities such as these repeated throughout the day have been shown to be as helpful as longer sessions.

 If you are not seeing improvement despite ongoing vestibular rehabilitation and balance exercises, you may have reached some limitations in terms of function.
 Clinical tests of vestibular function can help determine if this is the case.